Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Proofs

-Let $t$ be a non-zero term in the expansion of the determinant $\det(M_J)$ and $N(t)$ the corresponding nucleus og $G_J$.
+Let $t$ be a non-zero term in the expansion of the upper-left $s\times s$ minor of $AZ_X$ and $N(t)$ the corresponding nucleus of $G_L$.
 From \cite[Lemma 1]{soule} we have

 Consequently, all terms $t$ have the same sign if and only if all $s$-nuclei have the same sign, and there is a non-zero term if and only if there is an $s$-nucleus.
-Using Corollary~\ref{pJC}, this proves the equivalence between (iii) and (iv). \end{proof}
+Using Corollary~\ref{polyterms}, this proves the equivalence between (i) and (ii). \end{proof}